What’s in your Soap?

 I recently had the privilege to teach a class on how to make cold process soap.
 It was an awesome class and I was very grateful for everyone who came.
 The ladies took home almost three pounds of soap each that they made with their own hands.
 Seeing them all having a good time and learning the basics was such a rewarding experience.
 When you make natural soap yourself or support people who do, you know that what you get is real, natural soap with no preservatives or chemicals that you cannot pronounce.
 No funky perfumes, dyes or harmful stuff period!

 It wasn’t too long ago that Dove soap came under fire because of its advertising as a natural beauty bar.
-According to their website, Dove contains the following ingredients:
+According to its website, Dove contains the following ingredients:

 Sodium Lauroyl Isethionate, Stearic Acid, Sodium Tallowate Or Sodium Palmitate, Lauric Acid, Sodium Isethionate, Water, Sodium Stearate, Cocamidopropyl Betaine, Sodium Cocoate Or Sodium Palm Kernelate, Fragrance, Sodium Chloride, Tetrasodium Edta, Tetrasodium Etidronate, Titanium Dioxide (Ci 77891)